Canadian insurance tax guide: Are your insurance premiums tax deductible?

 If you own or drive a car in Canada, you’re likely considering whether your auto insurance payments are tax-deductible.
 The good news is that you can deduct car insurance from your taxes if you use your vehicle for business.

+Self-employed Canadians, commission-based employees, and some salaried employees can claim auto insurance and other vehicle expenses, such as gas, maintenance, and repairs.
 As with all tax claims, there are limits to what can be deducted.
-Auto insurance is based on the percentage of time you use your vehicle for work.
+Auto insurance is based on how often you use your vehicle for work.

 Discover how to save on car insurance and minimize tax deductions:

-If you are a salaried employee working from home, you can claim part of your insurance as a home office expense.
-Likewise, if you are self-employed, you can deduct a portion of your home insurance based on the space in your home that you use exclusively for work.
+There are a few instances where you can deduct home insurance premiums from your taxes, but there are conditions you’ll need to meet.
+If you are self-employed or a commission-based employee working from home, you can deduct a portion of your home insurance as a home office expense, based on the space in your home you use exclusively for work.

 Also read: How tenant insurance helps landlords and tenants lower their risk